jito-foundation/ncn-template/README.md

 3. **Create Snapshots** of operators and vaults to establish voting weights
 4. **Cast Votes** on weather status with influence based on stake weight
 5. **Achieve Consensus** when votes for a status reach ≥66% of total stake weight
+6. **Distribute Rewards** to stakeholders based on participation and stake weight
-6. **Record Results** with the winning status, voting statistics, and timing data
+7. **Record Results** with the winning status, voting statistics, and timing data
-7. **Clean Up** accounts after sufficient time has passed to reclaim rent
+8. **Clean Up** accounts after sufficient time has passed to reclaim rent

 ## Customization